 People depended on agriculture and animal husbandry.
 Agriculture became increasingly more difficult due to the steady soil subsidence.
 From circa 1600 on, peat extraction became important and resulted in the formation of large ponds, which in turn would be made into polders later on.
 Circa 1885, several fortifications were built around Uithoorn as part of the Defence Line of Amsterdam.
 This UNESCO World Heritage Site is a 135 km long ring of fortifications around Amsterdam.
 As on most days, after dinner you will take a walk through this town.

-Before the fare-well dinner, you may want to go for a walk in town.
-At night there you may want to take a canal trip or go on a city walk through the centre of the city.
+Before the farewell dinner, you may want to go for a walk in town.
+At night there you may want to take a canal trip or go on a city walk through the center of the city.

 Overnight in Amsterdam